adeeconometrics/SQLLanguages/Oracle/PLSQL_Notes1.md

 ## Looping Statements
 PL/SQL provides 3 kinds of loops:
-- basic loops - useful when statements inside the loop must execute at least once.
+- basic loops - useed when statements inside the loop must execute at least once.
-- for-loop
+- for-loop - used when beginning and end of the loop is known.
-- while-loop
+- while-loop - terminates when a condition is `false` or `null`.

 Syntactical construction for basic loops
 ```